pellinlab/ABSOLVE-seq/README.md

 ## Features<a name="features"></a>

-The package implements a pipeline consisting of a read preprocessing module followed by an off-target identification module.
-The preprocessing module takes raw reads (FASTQ) from a pooled multi-sample sequencing run as input.
-Reads are demultiplexed into sample-specific FASTQs and plasmid barcode are moved to Header line.
+This package provides a pipeline for ABSOLVE-seq read preprocessing and off-target identification.
+The preprocessing module demultiplexes raw pooled FASTQ inputs into target-plasmid-barcode-specific read files.

 The individual pipeline steps are: